 Opting out of a social event, be it a party or any gathering due to personal obligations – work, family, or health, can stir various complex emotions.
 A sense of relief might envelop you as it rids the anxiety linked with social expectations.
 Yet, it’s not uncommon to wade through feelings of guilt, FOMO (Fear Of Missing Out), or disappointment at the same time.

-See also Top Excuses for Not Attending a Social Event
+See also Top Oversleeping Excuses to Save a Party

 Guilt from Missing a Party